jedinym/sqc-text/main.typ

 Nucleic acids are polymers comprised of monomers (subunits) known as nucleotides
 @mol-cell-bio[p.
 40].
 They are categorized into two classes: deoxyribonucleic acid (DNA) and ribonucleic acid (RNA) @mol-cell-bio[p.
 102].
-All nucleotides have a common structure: a phosphate group linked to a pentose #footnote[A five-carbon sugar.] which in turn is linked to a _base_.
-The common bases include _adenine_, _guanine_, and _cytosine_. _Thymine_ is exclusively found in DNA while _uracil_ is exclusive to RNA molecules.
+All nucleotides have a common structure: a phosphate group linked to a pentose, #footnote[A five-carbon sugar.] which in turn is linked to a _base_.
+The common bases include _adenine_, _guanine_, and _cytosine_. _Thymine_ is exclusively found in DNA, while _uracil_ is exclusive to RNA molecules.
 The pentose is deoxyribose in DNA and ribose in RNA.

 #figure(
   image("img/DAMP_chemical_structure.svg", width: 80%),
   caption: "Deoxyadenosine monophosphate, a nucleotide present in DNA.
-The phosphate group (blue) is linked to deoxyribose, which is in turn linked to an adenine base (red).
+The phosphate group (blue) is linked to deoxyribose (black), which is in turn linked to an adenine base (red).
 Original image sourced from Wikimedia Commons and edited.", )

 DNA molecules contain the information that dictates the sequences and, consequently, the structures of all proteins within a cell @mol-cell-bio[p.
 101].
-During protein synthesis, DNA is transcribed into ribonucleic acid (RNA).
+During protein synthesis, DNA is transcribed into ribonucleic acid (RNA), which is then translated into a protein @mol-cell-bio[p.
+101].

-== Polysacharrides
+== Polysacharides
 Monosaccharides, or simple sugars, are the monomer units of polysaccharides
 @iupac-glossary-95[p.
 1360].
 Polysaccharides are formed by linking monosaccharides together through glycosidic linkages.

-Some serve a storage function in a cell, preserving sugars for later use (e.g. starch in plants, glycogen in animals).
+Some serve a storage function in a cell, preserving sugars for later use (e.g., starch in plants, glycogen in animals).
 Others function as building material for structures of cells @biology[p.
 71].

 #pagebreak()
 = Macromolecular structural data
 Macromolecules can be represented in computers in one, two or three dimensions
 @chemo-informatics.
-In this chapter we first introduce these representations, and then take a closer look at the three-dimensional representations, as they are the most relevant to this thesis.
+In this chapter, we first introduce these representations, and then take a closer look at the three-dimensional representations as they are the most relevant to this thesis.

 == One-dimensional structure
-The simplest way of representing a molecule is by indicating the total counts of atoms present (using a molecular formula).
-To illustrate, the molecular formula of _glucose_ is written as $C_6 H_12 O_6$, that is six carbon atoms, twelve hydrogen atoms, and six oxygen atoms.
+The simplest way of representing a molecule is by indicating the total number of atoms present (using a molecular formula).
+To illustrate, the molecular formula of _glucose_ is written as $C_6 H_12 O_6$, that is, six carbon atoms, twelve hydrogen atoms, and six oxygen atoms.

 However, this representation lacks information about the relative positions of atoms and bonds, making it unable to differentiate molecules with identical total atom counts.
-For instance, molecules such as _fructose_ and _galactose_ share the same formula as _glucose_, despite having different structures.
+For instance, molecules such as _fructose_ and _galactose_ share the same formula as _glucose_ despite having different structures.

 Therefore, the one-dimensional representation has limited usage for polymers